ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.2 SCM Payment/HOME.md

   * Verify number of lines `<=` 1000 (Preliminary number - should be a constant we can adjust easily via config options)
   * Verify no line was given both GL and POET segments.
   * Verify that any field provided by the consumer that has a valid list of values in Oracle contains a valid and active value.
-  * Validate unitOfMeasureCode: validate against  `ArUnitOfMeasure`
+  * Validate unitOfMeasureCode: validate against  `ErpUnitOfMeasure`
   * Validate paymentTerms: verify that term is one of the following: `ArPaymentTerm`
   * Check that Supplier is valid.
 Validate supplierNumber: `ScmSupplier.supplierNumber`
     * scm_supplier table